cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 You should consider to lower the resources required by your pipeline.
-This will avoid the costs of allocating more resources than needed and will let you complete your analysis in a shorter time.
+This will avoid the costs of allocating more resources than needed and will let you complete your analysis in a shorter time when resources are limited.
 Take a look at `Lowering pipeline requirements`_ documentation section.